The basics of building your own house in Mexico

 The methods of building a house in Mexico

 Since many parts of Mexico, and especialy the Yucatan Peninsula, have bedrock close to the surface, excavation is done to reach this.
 Once the bedrock is reached, a stone foundation is built.
 From there the walls are built with a combination of rebar enforced pillars and filled in with concrete block.
 Second floors and roofs are made with concrete beams (vigas) and filled in with special concrete blocks or blocks of Styrofoam.

 Once the basic structure is up, plumbers and electricians chip out channels in the walls to run wire and tubes.
-After they have things in place they will go pack and patch the walls with a mixture of cement and sand.
+After they have things in place they will go back and patch the walls with a mixture of cement and sand.
 This might sound backward since you could install pluming and wires during the construction phase, but it is easier to do it after the basic structure is up.

 Now the finishing touches like tile and painting happen.
 The outside walls are prepped with a sealer before painting .
-The roof is often covered with a red or while sealant to help keep out water.
+The roof is often covered with a red or white sealant to help keep out water.
 Many times things have to be gone over again and again as different work overlaps with each other.
 The good thing is, most things are easy to repair, paint or re cement.

 Where to buy materials for your house